gildean/NodeBlog/README.md

 How to use:
 -----------

-Make sure that mongodb is running, then install depencies with
+Make sure that mongodb is running, then install dependencies with
 ```
 npm install
 ```
-Then run
+Then start the server with
 ```
 node app
 ```